v0.2.0 · Mac & Windows · MIT license

 +

-“Forget pairing” removes the stored wireless pairing data on the Mac.
+“Forget pairing” removes the stored wireless pairing data on your computer.
 On Android you'll find a matching option under Wireless Debugging.

 +